What is NFC? The Tap-to-Connect Tech You’re Already Using

 • A Quick Download of Information: Many companies, advertisements, and products have QR codes that a smartphone camera must scan.
 The NFC could work as a significantly improved QR code: press or flip the smartphone on the NFC chip where the QR code would be to access the information.

-• Public Transport and Boarding Tickets: Smartphones equipped with NFC could also replace public transport cards in public transport systems, or boarding passes for airports.
+• Public Transport and Boarding Tickets: Smartphones equipped with NFC could also replace public transport cards in public transport systems or airport boarding passes.

 • Security Passes: A smartphone equipped with NFC could be used against the reader to access the security zones.
 Car manufacturers are even working on car keys equipped with NFC.